On the Endpoint Regularity in Onsager's Conjecture: Abstract

 Onsager's conjecture states that the conservation of energy may fail for $3D$ incompressible Euler flows with H\"{o}lder regularity below $1/3$.
 This conjecture was recently solved by the author, yet the endpoint case remains an interesting open question with further connections to turbulence theory.
 In this work, we construct energy non-conserving solutions to the $3D$ incompressible Euler equations with space-time H\"{o}lder regularity converging to the critical exponent at small spatial scales and containing the entire range of exponents $[0,1/3)$.

 Our construction improves the author's previous result towards the endpoint case.
-To obtain this improvement, we introduce a new method for optimizing the regularity that can be achieved by a general convex integration scheme.
+To obtain this improvement, we introduce a new method for optimizing the regularity that can be achieved by a convex integration scheme.
 A crucial point is to avoid power-losses in frequency in the estimates of the iteration.
 This goal is achieved using localization techniques of \cite{IOnonpd} to modify the convex integration scheme.

 We also prove results on general solutions at the critical regularity that may not conserve energy.
-These include the fact that singularites of positive space-time Lebesgue measure are necessary for any energy non-conserving solution to exist while having critical regularity of an integrability exponent greater than three.
+These include a theorem on intermittency stating roughly that energy dissipating solutions cannot have absolute structure functions satisfying the Kolmogorov-Obukhov scaling for any $p > 3$ if their singular supports have space-time Lebesgue measure zero.